buzzm/ethutils/README.md

     `data` portion of the log into a well-structured dictionary of names and real types.
  *  The web3 JSON-RPC has no facility to lookup a block by timestamp.
-As this is a frequent use case, it is implemented in EthLogSubscriber.
+As this is a frequent use case, it is implemented in EthLogSubscriber and further simplified by using a `datetime.datetime` type in the method.
 The closest block *after* the given `fromDate` will be used as a starting point.
  *  Nothing happens until `start()` is called.
 This permits separation of the locus of initialization from the logic where the callback will be active.